Hey therapist, I’m Allyson

 When I applied that same persistence to my business, here’s what happened:

-• Dropped insurance and raised my rates from an average of $89 to $400 per hour — when your marketing content positions you as the expert solution, clients see the value
+• Dropped insurance and raised my rates from an average of $89 to $400 per hour— when your marketing content positions you as the expert solution, clients see the value

-• Stopped offering free consult calls, yet I still have a full caseload and inquiries while I sleep — my website content does the heavy lifting of selling for me
+• Stopped offering free consult calls, yet I still have a full caseload and inquiries while I sleep— my website content does the heavy lifting of selling for me

-• Celebrated my highest income month in private practice: over $21,000 — this is possible when you attract clients who are ready to invest
+• Celebrated my highest income month in private practice: over $21,000— this is possible when you attract clients who are ready to invest

-• Consistently fill (even overfill!) my seasonal group therapy spots, year after year — targeted copy attracts the right people
+• Consistently fill (even overfill!) my seasonal group therapy spots, year after year— targeted copy attracts the right people

 • Work remotely from all over the world I currently live in Mexico (and Europe before that!) — virtual networking and SEO make location independence possible

-Therapist, it’s time to build your own freedom-based private practice.
+It’s time to build your own freedom-based private practice.

 We’ll work together to create results that make sense for YOUR practice: whether that’s a full caseload, 3-day work weeks, premium fees, and/or the ability to work from anywhere.